Walcheren: Treaty of Dover

 Under the Secret Treaty of Dover, concluded in 1670 between Charles II of England and Louis XIV of France, England was supposed to get possession of Walcheren as well as the isle of Cadzand, as the reward for helping France in the then impending war against the Dutch Republic.
 In the event, the Dutch resistance — much stronger than anticipated — managed to repulse the French-English attack, and the treaty was not implemented.

 Napoleonic Wars

 Beginning on 30 July 1809, a British expeditionary force of 39,000 men landed on Walcheren, intending to assist the Austrians in their efforts against Napoleon and attack the French Navy fleet moored at Flushing.
 The expedition turned into a disaster, as although British troops captured Flushing the Austrians had already been decisively defeated at the Battle of Wagram in early July and were suing for peace.
-Meanwhile, the French fleet had moved to Antwerp, and the expeditionary lost over 4,000 men to a disease called "Walcheren Fever", thought to be a combination of malaria and typhus, compared to only 106 men to enemy action.
-The French and Dutch defenders, meanwhile, suffered approximately 4,000 men killed, wounded or captured.
+Meanwhile, the French fleet had moved to Antwerp, and the expeditionary lost over 4,000 men to a disease called "Walcheren Fever", thought to be a combination of malaria and typhus, compared to only 106 men killed due to enemy action.
+The French and Dutch defenders, meanwhile, suffered approximately 162 killed.
 With the strategic reasons for the campaign gone and the worsening conditions, the British withdrew in December.